Den-TP: A Density-Balanced Data Curation and Evaluation Framework for Trajectory Prediction: Experiments

 \subsection{Benchmarks and Setup}

-\textbf{Datasets.} We evaluated the effectiveness of our proposed SSTP method on Argoverse Motion Forecasting Dataset 1.1 ~\cite{chang2019argoverse} and Argoverse 2~\cite{wilson2023argoverse}.
+\textbf{Datasets.} We evaluated Den-TP on Argoverse Motion Forecasting Dataset 1.1~\citep{chang2019argoverse} and Argoverse 2~\citep{wilson2023argoverse}.
 The Argoverse 1 dataset contains 323,557 real-world driving scenarios.
 All the training and validation scenarios are 5-second sequences sampled at 10 Hz.
 The length of the historical trajectory for each scenario is 2 seconds, and the length of the predicted future trajectory is 3 seconds.
 The Argoverse 2 dataset contains 250,000 scenarios, with the same sampling frequency of 10 Hz.
-Each trajectory has a larger observation window with 5 seconds and a longer prediction horizon with 6 seconds.
+Each scenario has a longer observation window of 5 seconds and a longer prediction horizon of 6 seconds.

-\textbf{Baselines.} For Argoverse 1, we validate our SSTP method on two SOTA models HiVT~\cite{zhou2022hivt} and HPNet~\cite{tang2024hpnet} for evaluation.
-For Argoverse 2, we evaluate our SSTP method using two SOTA models QCNet~\cite{zhou2023query} and DeMo~\cite{zhang2025decoupling}.
-For a more comprehensive comparison, we also include three following data selection approaches:

-(1) Random Selection~\cite{rebuffi2017icarl}: randomly selects a certain proportion of training samples from the original training set.

-(2) K-Means Clustering~\cite{likas2003global}: clusters trajectories within the observation window based on their features, and then selects the trajectory sample closest to the cluster center in each cluster as a representative.

-(3) Herding Selection~\cite{castro2018end}: a greedy strategy that first computes the mean feature of all trajectories within the observation window and then iteratively selects trajectory samples that bring the mean of the selected subset as close as possible to the overall mean.
+\textbf{Baselines.} For Argoverse 1, we evaluate Den-TP on two models HiVT~\citep{zhou2022hivt} and HPNet~\citep{tang2024hpnet} for evaluation.
+For Argoverse 2, we evaluate Den-TP using QCNet~\citep{zhou2023query} and DeMo~\citep{zhang2025decoupling}.
+For a more comprehensive comparison, we also include the following three data selection baselines: (1) Random Selection~\citep{rebuffi2017icarl}: randomly selects a target proportion of training samples from the original dataset.
+(2) K-Means Clustering~\citep{likas2003global}: clusters trajectories within the observation window based on their features, and then selects from each cluster the trajectory sample closest to the cluster center as a representative.
+(3) Herding Selection~\citep{castro2018end}: a greedy strategy that first computes the mean feature of all trajectories within the observation window and then iteratively selects trajectory samples that bring the mean of the selected subset as close as possible to the overall mean.